DIY Healing Honey Clay Mask | For Dry & Acne Prone Skin

 I personally like masks that I can apply directly to my face without having to add water, but this will reduce the shelf life of your mask.
 Luckily the recipe we have today makes just 6 masks, so if you use the mask twice a week as I do, you'll be totally fine for the shelf life.
 Anything longer than 4 weeks, I'd say toss it.

-The trip to making your mask last is to not add any water which can introduce bacteria (which you certainly don't want on your face).
+The trick to making your mask last is to not add any water which can introduce bacteria (which you certainly don't want on your face).
 So we aren't with this recipe, but it's still super hydrating and ultra-nourishing.

 How to make a Clay Face Mask